escape/adaptive-creative-framework/README.md

 ACF is for those who seek to balance **creative intuition with structured strategy**, anchored in **epistemic integrity and cultural resilience**.
 It is not just a method — it is a stance against ideological capture and cognitive complacency.

-## Notes

-[^1]: A dialectical engine that introduces contradiction into the creative loop and synthesizes higher-order states.

 ## ACF + Hegelian Meta-Cycle: Computational Architecture (ASCII Diagram)

                 ╭────────────────────────────────────────────────────╮